davidweisss/Cold_storage/README.md

 3. Online setup OS and configure server, with offline bitcoin installation

-## Interactive shell script to record the secure process

-Operator executes line by line
+Interactive. shell script to record the secure process.
+Operator executes line by line.

-Interactive
 Temporarily enable wifi and connect, change password

 ```